 Omenamäki service house dining and information point Ruori are closed to visitors until otherwise is informed.
 Ruori gives service by phone and e-mail on Mon-Fri from 9 am to 3 pm, tel. +358 40 676 1414 and firstname.lastname@example.org.

-The Gammelbacka wellness center, Gammelbacka's multi-purpose building Alvarinkulma and Lundintalo will be closed from 30th November 2020 to 31th January 2021.
+The Gammelbacka wellness center, Gammelbacka's multi-purpose building Alvarinkulma and Lundintalo are closed.

 Visits to service houses

-Linnankoski High School and Borgå Gymnasium will move completely to distance learning due to the corona situation.
+In high schools, 9th graders will move to near teaching on Monday, April 12th.
+Grades 7 and 8 will take turns in near teaching between 12th-25th April.
+8th graders are in distance teaching 12th-18th April, and 7th graders are in distance teaching 19th-25th April.
 However, the needs teaching in person are secured.
-Near teaching is offered e.g. for students with special educational needs and developmental disabilities, and for students who need individual support for various reasons.
+Near teaching is offered e.g., for students with special educational needs and developmental disabilities, and for students who need individual support for various reasons.